 Even if the tonsils and adenoids are very large, they generally do not cause significant breathing difficulties while a child is awake.
-They may cause lesser symptoms such as a continuous stuffy nose, "nasal" speech, drooling or a habit of keeping the mouth open, but these alone are rarely reasons for surgery.
+They may cause lesser symptoms such as a continuous stuffy nose, "nasal" speech, drooling or a habit of keeping the mouth open, but these alone are less commonly reasons for surgery.

 What is the difference between snoring, sleep disordered breathing and obstructive sleep apnea?

 Sleep disordered breathing (SDB) is a general term, referring to any kind of disturbance of breathing that happens during sleep.
 Obstructive sleep apnea (OSA) is a severe form of SDB, in which breathing completely stops until the patient wakes up enough to open the airway and start breathing again.
 Usually, the patient does not wake up completely, but rather just goes to a lighter phase of sleep.
 You can have significant SDB which requires treatment without complete apnea; a formal sleep study takes into acount both times of completely stopped breathing as well as partially stopped breathing, as a child struggles to breathe against resistence.

 Snoring is another form of SDB.
 It is the noise of vibration in the soft tissue that lines the throat.
 This happens when the flow of air is disrupted, such as when the tonsils or adenoids are large.
 Adults who snore often are overweight, or have nasal problems (such as a deviated septum) leading to obstruction.
 Some patients who snore have sleep apnea, and most patients with sleep apnea snore.
 However, snoring alone (without OSA) in children does not require any treatment at all - it will usually resolve as the tonsils and adenoids naturally shrink with age.

 When it is severe, OSA can result in serious conditions such as heart strain, abnormalities in heart rhythm, and changes in the blood flow to the lungs.
 These problems are very rare in children, unless they are obese.
 More common complications of OSA in children include poor growth, behavioral problems, concentration difficulties, bedwetting, or daytime sleepiness (since the sleep that they are getting is not as restful as it could be).
-Sleep disturbance can also occur even without complete apnea, if the child is struggling to breathe against resistance and airflow is reduced.

 Most children with sleep disordered breathing have enlarged tonsils and adenoids, and removing this tissue results in a cure of OSA in more than 90% of patients.
 Snoring may persist after surgery, but if there is no more apnea, the snoring itself does not require any treatment.
 In some cases, however, there are other causes of SDB which will result in persistent OSA after surgery.
 These include obesity, a small jaw, a big tongue, a variety of congential skull abnormalities, or neurological problems causing poor muscle tone.